kerry-0914/Homework-2/README.md

 ## Problem 1
 Provide your profitable path, the amountIn, amountOut value for each swap, and your final reward (your tokenB balance).

 > tokenB-> tokenA(amountIn:5B,amountOut:5.6497A)
 > tokenA-> tokenD(amountIn:5.6497A,amountOut:2.4550D)
 > tokenD-> tokenC(amountIn:2.4550D,amountOut:5.0798C)
 > tokenC-> tokenB(amountIn:5.0798C,amountOut:20.0802B)

 ## Problem 2
 What is slippage in AMM, and how does Uniswap V2 address this issue?
 Please illustrate with a function as an example.

->   slippage is the difference between the expected price and the actual price of a trade, Uniswap V2 address this by setting slippage tolerance.
+>  Slippage is the difference between the expected price and the actual price of a trade, Uniswap V2 address this by setting slippage tolerance.
->   slippage=(expected_amount-actual_amount)/expected_amount, which expected_amount=amount exchange by the rate of two token in the pool.
+>  Slippage=(expected_amount-actual_amount)/expected_amount, which expected_amount=amount exchange by the rate of two token in the pool.
 Once slippage is higher than slippage tolerance the transaction wil revert.

 ## Problem 3
 Please examine the mint function in the UniswapV2Pair contract.
 Upon initial liquidity minting, a minimum liquidity is subtracted.
 What is the rationale behind this design?